 Dr. Leon Kelly, president: Leon is a board-certified forensic pathologist and the coroner, chief medical examiner and deputy medical director of El Paso County.
 His statewide work as a medical expert has included service on the Child Fatality Prevention System State Review Team, and he co-founded the county’s Child Fatality Review Team to help lead local suicide prevention efforts.
 Leon also teaches at the University of Colorado Colorado Springs.

 Kathy Brandt: Kathy Brandt holds a B.A. in English, M.A. in education, and taught writing at the University of Colorado.
 She is the author with her son, Max Maddox, of the award-winning memoir, Walks on the Margins, in which they narrate their battle with mental illness after Max was diagnosed with bipolar disorder in 1999.
 She is a vocal advocate for those with mental illness and their families.

-Billie Ratliff: Billie is the manager of behavioral health at Memorial Hospital UCH.
+Billie Ratliff: Billie is the director of behavioral health at UCHealth Memorial Hospital.
 A licensed clinical social worker, Billie has worked in the behavioral health realm for 37 years.
 In 2010, Billie helped restructure Memorial’s model for delivery of best-practice care to behavioral health patients in an acute medical setting.
 She is active on numerous committees related to helping people with behavioral health disorders.

 Tyra Sandoval: Tyra has lived in Colorado Springs since 1986.
 She’s the mother of four and a licensed real estate broker with RE/Max Properties, Inc. Prior to her real estate career, she was a fundraiser with Pikes Peak Hospice and The Alzheimer’s Association.
 Tyra’s been involved with local nonprofits including Newborn Hope, the Colorado Springs Fine Arts Center, Early Childhood Connections, the Children’s Literacy Center, Habitat for Humanity, the Cheyenne Mountain School District 12 PTO Board, and the Junior League of Colorado Springs.